-- 16. This Court has subject matter jurisdiction over this class action pursuant to 28 U.S.C. § 1332, as amended by the Class Action Fairness Act of 2005, because the matter in controversy exceeds \$5 million, exclusive of interest and costs, and is a class action in which Plaintiffs and some members of the Class are citizens of states different than Defendants.
-See 28 U.S.C. § 1332(d)(2)(A). - 17.
-This Court has personal jurisdiction over Defendants because Defendants conduct substantial business in New Jersey and within this District.
-Defendants have sufficient minimum contacts with New Jersey and intentionally avail themselves of the consumers and markets within New Jersey through the promotion and sale of their products, including now-recalled BIOCELL[©]. - 18.
-Venue properly lies in this District pursuant to 28 U.S.C. § 1391(b)(2) because a substantial part of the acts giving rise to Plaintiffs' claims occurred in this District and because Defendants are subject to personal jurisdiction within this District.
+- 16. This Court has subject matter jurisdiction over this class action pursuant to 28 U.S.C. § 1332, because the matter in controversy as to Plaintiff exceeds \$75,000 and because Defendant is incorporated and has its principal place of business in states other than Iowa. - 17.
+This Court has personal jurisdiction over Defendants because Defendants conduct substantial business in Iowa.
+Defendants have sufficient minimum contacts with Iowa and intentionally avail themselves of the consumers and markets within Iowa through the promotion and sale of their products, including now-recalled BIOCELL[©]. - 18.
+Venue properly lies in this District pursuant to 28 U.S.C. § 1391(b)(2) because a substantial part of the acts giving rise to Plaintiff's claims occurred in part, Northern District of Iowa.